alrzakh/LDPcube/README.md

 </p>
 <h1 align="center">Local Differential Privacy with Post Processing - LDP³</h1>

-This repository contains a snapshot of the code for LDP³: a comprehensive post-processing framework for Local Differential Privacy (LDP).
+This repository contains a snapshot of the code for LDP³: a comprehensive post-processing toolkit for Local Differential Privacy (LDP).
 LDP³ integrates multiple post-processing techniques to enhance the utility of privatized data while maintaining strong privacy guarantees.
 It also includes evaluation metrics and benchmarking tools to assess different LDP protocols and post-processing strategies.
 Our works on LDP³ provide insights into improving the usability of LDP-collected data across various applications:

 ```
 LDP³: An Extensible and Multi-Threaded Toolkit for Local Differential Privacy Protocols and Post-Processing Methods